 English, , 78kb

 Statistics Working Paper N. 13 - 2005/3.
 This Handbook aims to provide a guide for constructing and using composite indicators for policy makers, academics, the media and other interested parties.
-While there are several types of composite indicators, this Handbook is concerned with indicators which compare and rank country performance in areas such as industrial competitiveness, sustainable development, globalisation and innovation.
+While there are several types of composite indicators, this Handbook is concerned with those which compare and rank country performance in areas such as industrial competitiveness, sustainable development, globalisation and innovation.
 The

 English, , 262kb